POETRY & PILGRIMAGE

 “Dave,” said the voice, “You have scaled the peaks of your skill

-But not of your compassion.
+But not the depths of your compassion.
 How can you still go forth to kill

 The very beings which bring to you such pleasure?